 Transitional Employment Program enables members to work in part-time jobs throughout the city for six month periods of time.
 Some positions have turned into permanent jobs.

-General entertainment activities include hosting parties and dances; outings; guest speakers; theater; music and visual art events.
+General entertainment activities include hosting parties; outings; guest speakers; theater; music and visual art events.

 Hours of operation: